Martchus/tageditor/README.md

 information like album name or artist for all files in an album again and again.

 #### Settings
 Checkout the settings dialog.
+You can:
-You can customize which fields the editor shows, change some settings regarding the tag processing (ID3 version, preferred character set, ...) and more.
-It also possible to set a directory for temporary files.
+- customize which fields the editor shows and in which order
+- change settings regarding the tag processing (ID3 version(s) to be used, preferred character set, usage of padding, ...)
+- set whether unknown/unsupported tags should be ignored/kept or removed
+- set whether ID3v1 and ID3v2 tags should be edited together or separately
+- set the directory used to store temporary files
+- and more.

 Settings of the GUI do not affect the CLI.

 #### File renaming